Enel in Boston, where innovation is the word

 Ernesto Ciorra, Chief Innovability Officer of the Enel Group, was on hand to explain the connection during the event on 7 May that marked the opening of the Boston Innovation Hub.
 This new facility is located at Greentown Labs, the USA’s largest incubator for cleantech startups, which has already provided support to more than 170 fledgling companies.
 “Since I was a kid, I’ve always admired Larry Bird,” explained Mr Ciorra, “because he was a great player and because he was the star of a videogame that I really liked.
 But also because of something he once said that really struck a chord with me: ‘It doesn’t matter who scores the points, it’s who can get the ball to the scorer’.”
 In other words, playing as a team is the key to winning, and it is precisely with this spirit that the new Innovation Hub was launched.
-It’s the tenth in a global network that extends from Russia to Israel, from Europe to the Americas.
+It’s the tenth in a global network that extends from Spain to Israel, from Europe to the Americas.
 Its purpose is to attract foreign talents to contribute to the technological innovation of our Group, ensuring that Enel is at the cutting edge of progress and is competitive on the global market.
 And the secret to getting the all-important score?
 An openness towards startups, universities, research centres and winning ideas, wherever they may be.

 The creativity of Boston